mmistakes/made-mistakes-jekyll/_posts/2013-05-28-minimal-mistakes-jekyll-theme.md

 ---
-layout: article
+layout: post
 title: "Minimal Mistakes, a Jekyll Theme"
 headline: "Minimal Mistakes Theme"
 subheadline: "Built for Jekyll"
 description: "A responsive Jekyll theme with editorial tendencies and clean typography by designer Michael Rose."
 image: minimal-mistakes-theme
 category: articles
-tags: [Jekyll, theme, responsive, blog, template, Made Mistakes]
+tags: [Jekyll, theme, responsive, blog, template, Made Mistakes, feature]
 ---

 Jekyll is pretty rad and figured releasing a cleaned up version of [my site](http://mademistakes.com) as a theme for others to hack and build on would be fun.
 So here be that theme --- I call it **[Minimal Mistakes](http://mmistakes.github.io/minimal-mistakes)**, a responsive Jekyll theme with editorial tendencies.